How to Design Transition Equations

 , the longest increasing subsequence is [2,3,7,101]

-The core design philosophy of dynamic programming is mathematical induction.
+The core design idea of dynamic programming is mathematical induction.

-Most people are familiar with mathematical induction from high school, and the concept is straightforward.
-For example, if we want to prove a mathematical statement, we first assume the statement is true for k < n
+Everyone should be familiar with mathematical induction, as it is taught in high school and the concept is straightforward.
+For instance, if we want to prove a mathematical statement, we first assume that the statement holds for k < n

-, then use this assumption to prove it is also true for k = n
+, and then based on this assumption, we try to derive and prove that the statement also holds for k = n

 .
-If we can prove this, it means the statement is true for any k
+If we can prove this, then the statement is valid for any value of k

 .

-Similarly, when designing a dynamic programming algorithm, don't we need a dp array?
+Similarly, when designing a dynamic programming algorithm, we need a dp array, right?
 We can assume that dp[0...i-1]

-has already been computed and then ask ourselves: how can we use these results to compute dp[i]
+has already been calculated, and then ask ourselves: how can we use these results to calculate dp[i]

 ?

-Let's use the problem of finding the longest increasing subsequence as an example.
-But first, we need to clearly define the meaning of the dp array, specifically what the value of dp[i]
+Taking the longest increasing subsequence problem as an example will make this clear.
+However, first, we need to clearly define what the dp array represents, i.e., what does the value of dp[i]

 Our definition is as follows: dp[i]

-represents the length of the longest increasing subsequence that ends with the number nums[i]
+represents the length of the longest increasing subsequence ending with nums[i]

 .